Jean-Pierre-François de Ripert-Monclar

 Jean-Pierre-François de Ripert-Monclar (1711–1773) was a French aristocrat, landowner and lawyer.

 Biography

 Early life

 Jean-Pierre-François de Ripert-Monclar was born in 1711 in the Château Royal de Saint-Saturnin, a family château in Saint-Saturnin-lès-Apt where his family spent their holidays.
-His father was General Prosecutor of the Parliament of Aix-en-Provence.
+His father was General Prosecutor of the Parlement of Aix-en-Provence.
 He was educated at the College d'Harcourt in Paris.

 Career

 A landowner, King Louis XV of France granted him (and all direct male heir) the marquisate of Monclar in 1769.

-Like his father, he served as General Prosecutor of the Parliament of Aix-en-Provence, in 1732.
+Like his father, he served as General Prosecutor of the Parlement of Aix-en-Provence, in 1732.
 In his 1750 Mémoire théologique et politique sur les mariages clandestins des protestants en France, he expressed his support for legalizing the marriages of Protestants.
 He was jansenist and opposed to Jesuits, as made clear in his 1762 Compte rendu des constitutions de la Société.